Comment on page

 FLOAT(53)data type in SQL (default, 8-byte field).

-There are several Date column type display format options available in Cinchy:
+Cinchy has several Date column type display format options available:

 - Custom Format

-Please Note: the "Default Value" field is not mandatory and should be left blank (best practice).
-However, if populated you will not be able to clear the default date value provided to a "blank" data (no date).
+The "Default Value" field isn't mandatory and should be left blank (best practice).
+However, if populated you won't be able to clear the default date value provided to a "blank" data (no date).
 You will only be able to overwrite it with another date value.

 These are equivalent to